alhassankhedr/alhassankhedr/README.md

 # Hi, I'm Alhassan 👋

-I'm the founder of [Lorica Cybersecurity](https://loricacyber.com), where I’m building infrastructure for secure, privacy-preserving AI — combining modern AI model development with encrypted computation and secure deployment workflows.
+I'm the founder of [Lorica Cybersecurity](https://loricacyber.com), where I’m building infrastructure for secure, privacy-preserving AI — combining modern model development with encrypted computation and scalable deployment workflows.

-🔐 I’m focused on:
+🔐 I focus on:

 - Training and deploying foundation models
 - Confidential computing, FHE, and other privacy-enhancing technologies (PETs)
-- Building secure, scalable AI infrastructure
+- Secure, scalable AI infrastructure design

 ---

 ### 🚧 Currently in Build Mode

-I'm early in my open-source journey and laying the groundwork for several upcoming projects, including:
+I'm early in my open-source journey and currently laying the groundwork for several upcoming projects, including:

 - Secure LLM training and inference pipelines using confidential computing (e.g., AMD SEV-SNP, Azure NCCadsH100v5)
 - Infrastructure-as-code (Terraform + Vault + Kubernetes) for privacy-first AI deployments
 - Experimental benchmarks evaluating performance tradeoffs of FHE, TEE, and other PETs in real-world AI workflows

-I’ll begin publishing code and write-ups here as components stabilize.
+I’ll begin publishing code and write-ups here as components mature.

-If you’re working in this space or thinking about collaboration, feel free to reach out.

 ---

-### 📚 What I'm Deeply Focused On
+### 📚 Building My Expertise In

-- Mastering the foundations of deep learning and model training (PyTorch, optimization strategies)
+- Foundation model training using PyTorch and performance-focused optimization
-- Exploring large-scale LLM tooling (DeepSpeed, AXLearn)
-- Building production-grade ML infrastructure (Terraform, Vault, Kubernetes, Azure)
+- Secure AI infrastructure with Terraform, Vault, Kubernetes, and Azure

 ---